11 Ways To Tell If Your Partner Loves You More Than They Loved Their Ex

 3. They Don't Compare You To Their Ex

-If your partner has their ex on their mind — and is trying to decide between you and them — this might reveal itself in the comments and comparisons they make.
+If your partner has their ex on their mind — or maybe if they're trying to decide between you and them — this can reveal itself in the comments and comparisons they make.
 They might say things like, "My ex would have never done that."
-Or they might reminisce about how things were in the past.
+Or they might reminisce about how things were "so different" in the past.

 On the flip side, if your partner is content with the relationship, they will find ways to appreciate you for you.
-"A partner who loves you ... will focus on you as a unique individual, and not try to compare you to someone in [their] past," certified counselor Jonathan Bennett tells Bustle.
-They'll love your quirks, and all the things you bring to the relationship, without harkening back to how things used to be.
+"A partner who loves you [...] will focus on you as a unique individual, and not try to compare you to someone in [their] past," Jonathan Bennett, a certified counselor and relationship expert at Double Trust Dating, tells Bustle.
+They'll love your quirks and all the things you bring to the relationship, without harkening back to how things used to be.

 If, however, they do start to compare, then this might not be the healthiest of relationships.
 After talking about it, if it seems like they can't find a way to be happy and appreciate you for all your unique, glowing qualities, it may be better to move on and find someone who can.

-4. You Don't Catch Them Dwelling On Their Ex
+4. You Never Catch Them Dwelling On Their Ex

 Similarly, if your partner is happy and in love, they won't dwell on their ex, on what could have been, or what things were like when they were dating.
-You won't find them scrolling their Facebook page in the middle of the night, or taking secret phone calls.
+You won't find them scrolling through their ex's social media in middle of the night, or texting secretly in another room.

 Instead, their mind will be firmly focused on you, and all the things they love about your relationship.
-And, as Bennett says, this is "a sign [they have] fully moved on from old feelings."
+And if that seems to be the case, as Bennett says, consider it "a sign [they have] fully moved on from old feelings."

-It is, however, totally OK if your partner has a platonic friendship with an ex, or if they occasionally chat with an old flame on Facebook.
-That's not the same as dwelling, and is usually nothing to worry about.
+It is, however, totally OK if your partner has a platonic friendship with an ex, so it's important not to jump to conclusions if they want to say hi to someone on Facebook.
+That's not the same as dwelling, and as long as everyone involved is fully aware it's just friendly, it's usually nothing to worry about.

 Healthy, happy relationships are very present-focused, with an eye to the future.
-So, while your partner may have been happy with their ex at the time, it's clear they have since moved forward into a place where they now see a future with you.
+So, while your partner may have been happy with their ex at the time, it'll be clear they have moved on when they seem content, but also excited to make plans for the future.

 "People who have strong feelings about exes tend to look backwards at the 'good old days,'" Bennett says.
 "On the other hand, a partner who is totally focused on a life with you will emphasize the present moment and your future together."
 So be on the lookout for super relationship-y moments like meeting their family, as well as talks of moving in together, marriage, etc.